 Started work in the consumer products industry solving difficult sealing problems in shampoo bottles.
 Worked on many products, including detergent bottles, toilet paper, corrugated boxes, etc in some of the first work on the application of finite element analysis to consumer products.

-Designed and begin construction on a four million pound tendon test facility and flex joint test facility to support development of TLP's (Tension Leg Platforms).
+Designed and began construction on a six million pound tendon test facility and flex joint test facility to support development of TLP's (Tension Leg Platforms).

 Began pipeline research work and collapse testing research work.